rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 guarantees that a type will be used _exactly once_).
 In order to be used more than once (used, meaning passed to a function, or assignments), requires a reference to the variable, and not the variable itself.

-However, moves, like copy, will sometimes require transfer of data from one memory location to another and will always require (at some point) calling the memory destructor to free up the memory of the old (now moved) data.
-For stack allocated data, memory clean up is cheap (basically, just moving the register base and stack pointers), but not for heap allocated data.
+However, moves, like copy, will (usually) require transfer of data from one memory location to another and will always require (at some point) calling the memory destructor to free up the memory of the old now moved data.
+For stack allocated data, memory clean up is cheap (basically, just moving the register base and stack pointers) (TODO: verify this is still true, as new security features in processors may now zero out memory on the stack so that the old data can't be read either as a bug or an exploit which can happen if the processor just overwrites the stack frame by shifting the stack and base registers to point to the next stack frame), but not for heap allocated data.
 Any time data is transferred, it triggers a cascade of operating system syscalls and hardware events that cost time.

 The old mantra was that developer time was more costly than compute time, which is why dynamic but slow languages like perl, python, and javascript took off.
 But many domains are starting to feel the pinch of performance.
 Especially in Big Data realms, where Garbage Collector pauses, OOM issues, and long compute instance hours has become a big concern.
-With the growth of Big Data, especially with regards to Machine Learning growing 10x every 18 months (recall Moore's Law was just 2x every 18 months), clearly, something is intractable.
+With the growth of Big Data, especially with regards to [Machine Learning growing 10x every 18 months](https://thenewstack.io/how-ray-a-distributed-ai-framework-helps-power-chatgpt/)
+(recall Moore's Law was just 2x every 18 months), clearly, something is intractable.

 This was why mojo was invented; to reap as much unused power from hardware accelerators as possible.
 By hardware accelerator, this isn't just GPUs or TPUs, but unused specialized SIMD registers in vanilla CPUs.
 The growth of compute